Dressed to Kill (1980 film): Home media

+Reception

 Critical response

-Dressed to Kill holds a 82% "fresh" rating on Rotten Tomatoes based on 55 reviews, with an average rating of 6.70/10.
+Dressed to Kill holds a 83% "fresh" rating on Rotten Tomatoes based on 60 reviews, with an average rating of 6.80/10.
 The consensus states, "With arresting visuals and an engrossingly lurid mystery, Dressed to Kill stylishly encapsulates writer-director Brian De Palma's signature strengths."
-On Metacritic, the film has a score of 74 out of 100 based on 16 reviews, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 74 out of 100 based on 16 reviews, indicating "generally favorable" reviews.

 Roger Ebert of the Chicago Sun-Times awarded the film three stars out of four, stating "the museum sequence is brilliant" and adding: "Dressed to Kill is an exercise in style, not narrative; it would rather look and feel like a thriller than make sense, but DePalma has so much fun with the conventions of the thriller that we forgive him and go along."
 Gene Siskel of the Chicago Tribune also gave it three stars out of four, writing that there were scenes "that are as exciting and as stylish as any ever put on film.
 Unfortunately, a good chunk of the film is a whodunit, and its mystery is so easy to solve that we merely end up watching the film's visual pyrotechnics at a distance, never getting all that involved."
 Vincent Canby of The New York Times called the film "witty, romantic," and "very funny, which helps to defuse the effect of the graphically photographed violence.
 In addition, the film is, in its own inside-out way, peculiarly moral."
 His review added that "The performers are excellent, especially Miss Dickinson."
 Variety declared "Despite some major structural weaknesses, the cannily manipulated combination of mystery, gore and kinky sex adds up to a slick commercial package that stands to draw some rich blood money."
 David Denby of New York magazine proclaimed the film "the first great American movie of the '80s."